Dontae Morris: Charges and convictions

 His trial began in July 2012 for the murder of Rodney Jones, who was shot dead on May 31, 2010, after leaving the Cotton Club Bar on North Albany Avenue.
 Based on text messages and testimonies, Morris was convicted and sentenced in March 2013 for murder and attempted robbery to a life sentence without parole, plus an additional 25 years.

 In November 2013, his trial began for the murder of the two police officers, Jeffrey Kocab and David Curtis.
 Since Morris had been filmed during the killings by the dashcam of Curtis' patrol car and his name and date of birth were picked up, the jury only needed four hours to convict him of double murder.
 Following the ruling, Morris was sentenced to death in May 2014 by a judge in Hillsborough County.

 In June, a judge announced that he would begin a new trial for Morris for the murder of Derek Anderson on July 20.
 Anderson had been shot dead in front of his home on May 18, 2010, after he had previously had an argument with Morris on a basketball court.
 A ballistic expert and a police spokeswoman also announced that the same weapon had been used in the murder of Anderson as in the murder of the two police officers.
-In July 2015, he was convicted by a jury after three days of counseling for the murder and again sentenced to death.
+In July 2015, he was convicted by a jury after three days of deliberation and again sentenced to death.

 The authorities also announced that Morris was accused of the July 8, 2010, murder of Harold Wright, who was robbed next to his vehicle on 51st Street and killed with a headshot.
 At that time, Morris' fingerprints had been secured at the crime scene.
 An acquaintance of his told the authorities that Morris had planned to rob Wright.
-However, in December 2015, the prosecutor announced without further public statement not to bring this last murder charge in court.
-Judge William Fuente then ordered the transfer onto the death row of Florida State Prison.
+However, in December 2015, the prosecutor announced without further public statement that the state would not bring this last murder charge to court.
+Judge William Fuente then ordered Morris be transferred onto the death row of Florida State Prison.

 In April 2017, his appeal against the death penalty in the case of the two police officers was rejected by the Florida Supreme Court.
 However, in January 2018, the Florida Supreme Court reversed the death penalty in the Derek Anderson case on the grounds that the jury's verdict was not unanimous.

+As of May 2019, Morris was listed as one of Florida's 19 inmates condemned to death row for murders that took place within Hillsborough County.